Photo: H Tornberg

 COMNAP Representative (MNAP): Katarina Gardfeldt, Director-General

-(DMNAP): Magnus Augner, Deputy Director
+(DMNAP): Magnus Augner, Head of Department

 The Swedish Polar Research Secretariat is a government agency that promotes and co-ordinates Swedish polar research, to follow and plan research and development, as well as to organise and lead research expeditions to the Arctic and Antarctic regions.
 Sweden is also dedicated to protecting the Antarctic environment and has been a signatory to the Antarctic Treaty since 1961.

-About the Organizational Structure of the Swedish National Antarctic Program
+The Organizational Structure of the Swedish National Antarctic Program

 The Swedish Polar Research Secretariat is a government agency under the Ministry of Education and Research that promotes and co-ordinates Swedish polar research.
 Specifically in the Antarctic, the program is known as SWEDARP (Swedish Antarctic Research Programme).
-For research planning, the Secretariat co-operates with the Swedish Research Council.

 Our Science Program